canonical-ols/snapstore-snap-docs/en/overrides.md

 ## Overrides API

-In addition to managing overrides directly on the server CLI, you can also manage them via a [REST API](api-overrides.html)
+Alternatively, you can also manage overrides via a [REST API](api-overrides.md)

 ## Command line tool

-There is a CLI tool to help manage overrides, which uses the API and can be used remotely to administer overrides:
+There is a [CLI tool](https://snapcraft.io/snap-store-proxy-client) to help manage overrides, which uses the API and can be used remotely to administer overrides:

     sudo snap install snapstore-client